Nelson/ Tasman's ground-breaking pottery

 Post 1840: European settlement – clay and brick making

-In the Nelson, region European settlers started to mine and use the clay soils found in the region more intensively.
-Large quantities of bricks came over as ballast in settler ships, but with growing demand brickfields were established as early as 1842 and many brickmakers and bricklayers were listed among the early immigrants.
+In the Nelson area European settlers started to mine and use the clay soils found in the region more intensively.
+Large quantities of bricks came over as ballast in settler ships, but with growing demand, brickfields were established as early as 1842 and many brickmakers and bricklayers were listed among the early immigrants.
 With an increase in building, clay mining and brickmaking were widespread activities throughout the region.

-- 1842 - The clay industry is already established in Nelson.
-Four brickfields and a number of brickmakers are operating in the Nelson Province, for example in the Moutere Hills, Redwood Valley, Brightwater and Spring Grove.
+- 1842 - The clay industry was already established in Nelson.
+Four brickfields and a number of brickmakers were operating in the Nelson Province, for example in the Moutere Hills, Redwood Valley, Brightwater and Spring Grove.
 The industry grew through the remainder of the Century.

 - 1884 - James Patching starts the first brickyard in Nelson, near Tipahi Street.
 It later becomes the Nelson Brick and Pipe/ Pottery Company.

 - Early 1900s - William McPherson supplies clay from Puramahoi to the Nelson Brickworks and Onekaka Iron works.
 William’s son Ian is involved in the business from his early days and eventually took it over.